tonda100/coinacrobat-api/README.md

-## Salary Robot API
+## Coin Acrobat API
-This repository contains interface for creating strategies for Salary Robot platform.
+This repository contains interface for creating strategies for Coin Acrobat platform.